vogonsorg/q2dos/readme.txt

 * Some models from Whale's WODX server can crash the software renderer.
 I'm assuming they're custom player models as I tried replaying the same maps later and got no crashes.
 Until I can spot it, be on the lookout.
-* Planar modes like 320x240 don't work.
-320x240 in LFB and Banked is available if your card reports it.

 Tips and other misc info:
 * Run /slist2 to get a gamespy list of active servers, or use the new browser